marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 Chef has the concept of _recipes_ and _cookbooks_.
 Think of a recipe as a single script which does something on your server.
 A cookbook is a collection of recipes related to a particular topic, for example installing and configuring apache.
 A cookbook is just a directory containing a bunch of folders and files, recipes live in a folder called "recipes" inside the cookbook.
 Each recipe is saved as "recipe-name.rb" and is a simple Ruby script.

 A cookbook can also have nodes, roles, and data-bags.
-We'll get onto all of that in another tutorial.
+We'll get onto all of that in another blog post.

 Chef has a command-line tool called knife which helps manage your cookbooks and servers for you.
 Out of the box, knife only works with Chef Server, but there is an add-on which allows it to work with Chef Solo.
 That's what we're going to be using today.